2air/4air/6air Tire Inflator - Deflator

 6. State, country or zip code needed for shipping/sales tax calculation:

-2. If you live outside of California, no sales tax applies
+• If your billing address is outside of California, no sales tax applies

 1. New flat rate shipping to Canada of US$59.95 for all the above kits